openupthecloud/code-of-ethics/README.md

 1. **Create original content** - Do not steal or plagiarise content.
 Credit any original authors where possible.
 If content is inspired by someone elses, make sufficient edits so as to make it unique.

-1. **Avoid "lists"** - It is often not very helpful to provide endless "listicle" type lists of links to resources for the purpose of click-bait.
+1. **Avoid lazy "list" content** - It is often not very helpful to provide endless "listicle" type lists of links to resources for the purpose of click-bait.
 There are some notable exceptions, such as "awesome" type lists, etc.

 Twitter thread origin [[1](https://twitter.com/loujaybee/status/1479554118184312833?s=20l)]